 The Movement of Shilajit From East to West

 As trade opened up between the East and the West, Shilajit and Mumijo began to spread to Europe.
-Kings, emperors and sultans all valued this medicine highly and so it was largely only accessible to the wealthy who could afford to pay for it’s weight in gold.
+Kings, emperors and sultans all valued the substance highly and so it was largely only accessible to the wealthy who could afford to pay for its weight in gold.
 Naturally it became a highly prized tradable good.

 In the West, Mumie was first described by the great Greek philosopher Aristotle, around 2500 years ago.
-His writings also speak of its healing properties as well as how to check for the best quality of this potent medicine5.
+His writings also speak of it as embodying healing properties as well as how to check for the best quality5.

 This indicates that Shilajit has been in circulation between the East and the West for an exceptionally long time.

 Other European mentions of Shilajit are surprisingly embedded in the famous works of William Shakespeare, including The Merry Wives of Windsor, Macbeth and Othello.

 In spite of all these well documented accounts of Mumijo, many falsely attribute it’s discovery in modern times to the British explorer, Sir Martin Edward Stanley in the year 18706.

 He observed that monkeys in the Himalayan mountains appeared to remain healthy and agile in their old age, unlike their counterparts from Europe.
 These monkeys were seen eating black tar-like rocks and upon further investigation, the indigenous people there confirmed that it was Shilajit which was responsible for their good health.

 At the time of this fresh rediscovery, modern science as we know it was only just beginning to take shape, resulting in a sort of renaissance for Shilajit.

 Scientists from all over Eurasia began to study this seemingly magical substance, coming up with many theories as to how it came to be, as well as researching all the amazing benefits that were already common knowledge to the folk people of these regions (more on that below).